Argentine Constitution of 1853: The 1853 Constitution and Argentine political history

-The position of Buenos Aires was obvious since the beginning: wealthy mainly because of the customs taxes income, and with its main productive bourgeois class compromised by the market exchange with Europe, it supported the unrestricted aperture.

-The federal compromise of the provinces allowed to foresee a different future, still with the adoption of a governmental regime based fundamentally in foreign ideas.
-The definite fall of the federal idea would not be originated in the constitution but in the eventual resignation of provincial interests.
-In the Battle of Pavón the leaders of the forces of the Littoral Mesopotamia preferred to join the commercial interests —being themselves great estate holders— rather than defending the formation of an internal consumer market.

-Alberdi, usually considered liberal by revisionists and therefore an enemy of the country's interests, harshly criticized Urquiza from his exile, who left the national structure in hands of the porteños, and of Mitre, who used in the years of the police war against the provinces and in this action the achieved triumph of extreme liberalism of the capital over the integrationist federalism of the provinces of the littoral.
+Alberdi, usually considered liberal by revisionists and therefore an enemy of the country's interests, harshly criticized Urquiza from his exile, who left the national structure in the hands of the porteños, and of Mitre, who used in the years of the police war against the provinces and in this action the achieved triumph of extreme liberalism of the capital over the integrationist federalism of the provinces of the littoral.

 Mitre's politic would eliminate the possibility of resistance from the provinces, making impossible Alberdi's, Andrade's and José Hernández's attempts to guarantee the union.
 When under Julio Argentino Roca's government a unified Argentina became a reality, it was at the expense of the disappearing of the social layout of the provinces and their productive capacity.
 The federal shape of the constitution was, during the years of modern Argentina, a simple coalition of the illustrated classes throughout the country.
 It would not be until immigration produced its effects and mobilized the masses against the oligarchy that this order would be altered.